The Northern Ireland Anti-Bullying Forum, in association with the Northern Ireland Assembly, is delighted to open applications for the first ever

 Northern Ireland Anti-Bullying Young People’s Forum

-This event will be held as part of our Anti-Bullying Week 2019 activities, for Friday 15 November in the Northern Ireland Assembly at Parliament Buildings, Stormont but has been regretfully postponed until early 2020 due to pre-election restrictions.
+This event will be held as part of our Anti-Bullying Week 2019 activities, on 7 February in the Northern Ireland Assembly at Parliament Buildings, Stormont.
+The event was regretfully postponed due to pre-election restrictions.

 What is it?